frederic-perez/AmE-dictionary/data/idioms.md

 __get out of town__ :three::hammer:
 __get out__
 __Get outta here!__
-__get over it__ To move on and accept things the way they are; to stop being concerned by or with something that is in the past or can’t be changed.
+__get over it__ :dart::two: To move on and accept things the way they are; to stop being concerned by or with something that is in the past or can’t be changed.
 Often used as an imperative. _Look, I’m going to marry him whether you want me to or not.
 Get over it!_
 __get over someone or something__ _They’re getting over their heads._
 __get real__
 __get shut-eye__ _I’ll get some shut-eye._